A Brief History of Arlington Democrats

 Our History Is One of Progressive Progress

-There has been an Arlington Democratic Party ever since Arlington County was renamed from Alexandria County in 1920.
-That Arlington Democratic Party, however, was securely in the fold of the Byrd Machine – the political network built by U.S. Senator Harry Byrd to foster limited, pay-as-you-go government and maintain racial segregation in the Old Dominion.
+There has been an Arlington Democratic Party ever since our county assumed the name of Arlington County in 1920.
+That early Arlington Democratic Party, however, was securely in the fold of the Byrd Machine – the political network built by U.S. Senator Harry Byrd to foster limited, pay-as-you-go government and maintain racial segregation in the Old Dominion.

 This tumultuous period was followed in the mid-1970s by the emergence of numerous young Democratic leaders who were elected to state and local office in Arlington.
 Our Arlington Young Democrats and the progressive pioneers of the 1960s strengthened the organization of the Arlington Democratic Committee through the remainder of the 1970s and 1980s.
 During that time, the majority on the Arlington County Board swung to the Democrats.
 Democrats captured all five local Constitutional offices and, by 1990, Democrats held every elected office in Arlington.

 One of the prouder moments for Arlington Democrats arose on election night 1984.
 CBS News anchor Dan Rather pointed to a very small dot of blue in the tip of Virginia amidst an electoral sea of red and said, “The US is voting overwhelmingly for Ronald Reagan but in the suburbs of the nation’s Capital, Walter Mondale is winning handily in Arlington!”